ipfs/team-mgmt/drafts/Project Management Process.md

 - may have parts or sub-goals
 - may have parts or sub-goals big enough to merit own Goals

+### Structures
-**The IPFS project management process, planning and tracking work is done with the following tools**:
+**The IPFS project management process, planning and tracking work is done with the following structures**:

 Roadmaps
 - are attached to a project